snowplow-archive/snowplow.github.com/_posts/2016-03-17-2015-2016-winternship-wrapup.md

 ## Summer internships at Snowplow

 Interested in working on an open-source internship at Snowplow?
-Applications for our summer internship program should open on 1st April - please check back with our blog then.
+Applications for our summer internship program will open on 1st April - please check back with our blog then.

 [winter-2015]: /blog/2015/01/25/introducing-our-2014-2015-winterns/
 [summer-2015]: /blog/2015/07/10/introducing-our-2015-summer-interns